How to maximize your credit card rewards

 Key takeaways

-- Rewards credit cards come in many forms, from the types of rewards they offer — such as points, miles or cash back — to the way those rewards are structured — for example, flat rate versus rotating bonus categories.
+- Rewards credit cards come in many forms, from the types of rewards they offer — such as points, miles or cash back — to the way those rewards are structured.

-- To maximize your rewards card, familiarize yourself with the card’s structure, meet the first-year welcome bonus and explore the value of the card’s redemption options and benefits.
+- To maximize your rewards cards, familiarize yourself with each card’s structure, meet the new cardholder welcome bonus and explore the value of each card’s redemption options and benefits.

-- Read the card’s fine print to understand caps on category spending and rewards balances needed for certain redemptions, among other details that can limit your redemption potential.
+- Read each card’s fine print to understand caps on category spending and rewards balances needed for certain redemptions, among other details that can limit your redemption potential.

-Credit cards are a solid way to get the most out of everyday spending when used wisely.
-Rewards credit cards in particular allow you to earn points, miles or cash back when you use your card to make purchases — adding up to savings over time with regular spending.
+When used wisely, credit cards are a solid way to get the most out of everyday spending.
+Rewards credit cards, in particular, allow you to earn points, miles or cash back when you use your card to make purchases.
+These rewards can add up to some serious savings on your regular spending over time.

-Maximize your rewards by knowing the ins and outs of your rewards credit card and applying seven top strategies to making the most of your card rewards.
+Maximize your credit card rewards by knowing the ins and outs of your rewards credit cards and applying these seven strategies.

-1. Match your rewards structure to your spending habits
+1. Choose rewards structures that match your spending habits

-The best rewards credit card for you should help you make the most of your habits and lifestyle.
-Because different credit cards reward different rewards on spending, start by clearly identifying what you spend your money on most to maximize your earnings.
+Before you can start maximizing your credit card rewards, you need to make sure you get the right cards in the first place.
+The best rewards credit cards should help you make the most of your spending habits and lifestyle.
+Because individual cards award different types of rewards on your spending, start by clearly identifying the types of things you spend on most in order to maximize your earnings.

 If you travel frequently, for example, you might want to compare credit cards that reward cardholders with boosted points, miles or cash back on travel expenses.
-If you spend a lot on groceries and gas, look for a card with higher earning potential in those categories.
-If your spending habits are generally mixed, and you don’t tend to spend a lot in any one category, a flat-rate cash back credit card could be an ideal fit.
+If you spend a lot on groceries and gas, look for at least one card with higher earning potential in those categories.
+If your spending habits are generally mixed and you don’t tend to spend a lot in any one category, a flat-rate cash back credit card could be an ideal card to add to your wallet.

-If you’ve been paying for groceries with a flat-rate card like the Wells Fargo Active Cash® Card, which offers unlimited 2 percent cash rewards on purchases, you’ll want to use the Blue Cash Preferred instead to earn 4 percent more cash rewards (up to the yearly cap).
+If you’ve been paying for groceries with a flat-rate card like the Wells Fargo Active Cash® Card, which offers unlimited 2 percent cash rewards on purchases, you’ll want to use the Blue Cash Preferred to earn 4 percent more cash rewards (up to the yearly cap) instead.
+Once you’ve reached the cap on grocery spending, it makes sense to switch back to the Active Cash Card to earn an extra 1 percent on your purchases.

-Further, issuers like Chase and Discover offer 5 percent rotating bonus category cards that feature new cash back rewards categories every three months.
+Further, issuers like Chase and Discover offer 5 percent rotating bonus category cards that feature new cash back rewards categories every calendar quarter up to a spending cap and with activation required.
 If your new card has rotating bonus categories, you should activate those categories as soon as possible and keep an eye on the rewards calendar so you can plan ahead.

 3. Earn your sign-up bonus

-Many credit cards come with lucrative sign-up bonuses that can earn cardholders hundreds of dollars in rewards if they meet stated requirements after opening an account.
+Many credit cards come with lucrative sign-up bonuses, also called welcome bonuses, that can earn cardholders hundreds of dollars in rewards if they meet the stated requirements after opening an account.
 In most cases, credit card issuers require cardholders to spend a specific amount of money during the first few months after opening a card to be eligible for the sign-up bonus.

 4. Explore redemption options

-Go to the rewards portal for your card’s rewards program to learn more about redemption possibilities.
-If your card offers cash back, you may be able to choose from a statement credit, direct deposit or a check.
+Go to the rewards portal for each of your card’s rewards programs to learn more about redemption possibilities.
+If your card offers cash back rewards, you may be able to choose from a statement credit, direct deposit or a check.
 If you’re earning miles, the portal will tell you how to redeem those miles for airfare, hotel stays and other benefits.
-And if you’re earning points, you may be able to choose from gift cards, merchandise, charitable donations and more.
+And if you’re earning points, you may be able to choose from travel redemptions, gift cards, merchandise, charitable donations and more.

 In terms of travel, points and miles can be worth more when transferred to airline and hotel partners, depending on the partner and rewards currency.
-Some cards also offer heightened rewards on travel booked through the issuer’s portal, such as the Chase Sapphire Preferred® Card’s 25 percent points boost on travel booked through Chase Ultimate Rewards.
-Bankrate’s travel toolkit offers more information on using points and miles strategically, as well as general advice on travel credit cards.
+Some cards also offer heightened rewards on travel booked through the issuer’s portal, such as the Chase Sapphire Preferred® Card and its 25 percent points boost on travel booked through Chase Ultimate Rewards.

-5. Take advantage of all your card’s perks
+5. Take advantage of all your card perks

 While many cardholders are understandably focused on the earnings potential of rewards credit cards, it’s worth considering other related perks and benefits when choosing a card.
 These benefits can often save you money on things you would buy anyway.

-6. Pay off your bill in full each month
+6. Pay off your bills in full each month

 Putting all of your purchases on a credit card can help you to maximize your rewards.
 Still, the earning potential of a rewards credit card is typically negated if you carry a revolving balance from month to month.
 This is because cards with a revolving balance accumulate interest, which you must pay in addition to paying off your existing purchases.